 No!
 Do not use duct tape to seal a hole in your dryer vent or connect it to the wall or for any other reason.
 Duct tape should also not be used on your air ducts.
 Duct tape is a common household item but poses a serious threat to the safety and health of your home when used on dryer vents.

 The Problems With Duct Tape

 There are many problems associated with the use of duct tape on your dryer vent or even air ducts.
-The first being the adhesive of the duct tape.
+The first is the adhesive of the duct tape.
 Nothing lasts forever, and that certainly applies to duct tape.
-When used on dryer vents, the adhesive of the tape will dry out from the fluctuating temperatures.
+When used on dryer vents, the tape’s adhesive will dry out from the fluctuating temperatures.

 Eventually, the tape will dry and begin to fall off.
 This causes hot hair to billow out of the duct and poses a safety risk for your home.
 Furthermore, the tape can heat up enough to catch fire.
 When the tape is dried out, it turns to tinder which could easily start a house fire.

 Another issue with using duct tape on your air ducts or dryer vents is the access you have to your ducts.
 Modern appliances and ducts are embedded into the walls, ceilings, and floors, making them difficult to reach.
 That said, you will have a harder time trying to reach the ductwork to seal a hole.
-It is best you have a professional company handle any air duct repairs necessary.
+It is best to have a professional company handle any necessary air duct repairs.